 Data duplicity is the most prominent error observed within databases across the globe.
 As the availability of data collection channels has increased, data duplicity has become an even grander problem.
 Many cite it as one of the most significant challenges for B2B firms.

 Out-dated and Incomplete Data

 Basing your marketing campaigns and outreach efforts on data that is decaying at a rapid rate is a fool’s move.
-Data decay, data duplicity, incorrect, irrelevant or missing information in the database causes massive losses to B2B corporations.
-This is true especially for those B2B companies whose business is centred on the possession of good and clean data.
+Data decay, data duplicity, incorrect, irrelevant, or missing information in the database causes massive losses to B2B corporations.
+This is true especially for those B2B companies whose business is centered on the possession of good and clean data.
 When the data itself decays, the business suffers.

 The Undeniable Importance of Data Hygiene

 B2B companies, especially sales and marketing teams need to have up-to-date and extremely relevant data to survive the cut-throat competition in the sector.
 Regular scrutiny and corrective measures help to counter data discrepancies that will occur in the course of everyday operations.

 If you are a B2B marketer, you’ve felt the sting of operating with dirty data.
 Not only does it mess with ROIs and success rates, but it also leads to tremendous losses of time, effort, and money that you invest in your marketing outreach efforts.
 If your marketing campaigns have been failing consistently, it may be a cry for help.
 If your B2B business isn’t getting the desired response from outreach programs, it may be a signal to clean up your data and take up corrective measures for your database.

 Data Hygiene and Your B2B Business

 Simple Steps For B2B Data Hygiene